 What is Age-Related Macular Degeneration (AMD)?

-Age-Related Macular Degeneration (AMD) is a progressive eye condition that affects the macula—the central part of the retina responsible for sharp, detailed vision.
-As we age, the risk of developing Age-Related Macular Degeneration increases, and it can severely impact daily activities such as reading, driving, and recognizing faces.
-Although Age-Related Macular Degeneration doesn’t lead to total blindness, it can significantly impair central vision, which is essential for tasks requiring fine detail.
+Age-Related Macular Degeneration (AMD) is a progressive eye condition that damages the macula—the central part of the retina responsible for sharp, detailed vision.
+As people age, the likelihood of developing Age Related Macular Degeneration increases, and it can significantly affect daily activities like reading, driving, and recognizing faces.
+While AMD does not cause complete blindness, it severely impacts central vision, which is essential for tasks requiring fine detail.

 Types of Age-Related Macular Degeneration

-There are two primary types of Age-Related Macular Degeneration, each with its unique progression and symptoms:
+There are two primary types of Age Related Macular Degeneration, each with distinct characteristics and progression patterns:

 1. Dry AMD (Non-Neovascular AMD)